0xCyberY/Buffer-Overflow-Prep/README.md

 Mona Configuration

 The mona script has been preinstalled, however to make it easier to work with, you should configure a working folder using the following command, which you can run in the command input box at the bottom of the Immunity Debugger window:

+    ✅ !mona config -set workingfolder c:\mona\%p

+   <h4> Fuzzing</h4>

+Create a file on your Kali box called fuzzer.py with the following contents: